 418 I'm a teapot

-HTTP response status code ==418 I’m a teapot== is a client error that is returned by the server to indicate that this server has been requested to brew coffee, yet, it’s a teapot.
+The HTTP 418 I'm a teapot status code is a client error returned by the server to indicate a teapot has been asked to brew coffee.

 Usage

-The ==418 I’m a teapot== error message was designed as one of the IETF April Fools’ jokes and the RFC states that any teapot that has been asked to brew coffee shall respond with this message.
-Specifically, it states that the resulting message body may be short and stout.
+The 418 I'm a teapot error message was designed as one of the IETF April Fools' jokes.
+The RFC states any teapot asked to brew coffee responds with this message.
+Specifically, the resulting message body is described as short and stout.

 Example